Salford RLFC: 2024–2025: Financial difficulties and winding-up

 In the 2024 Super League season, Salford finished 4th on the table and qualified for the playoffs.
 They were eliminated in the first week of the playoffs by Leigh.
 Following the conclusion of the season, it was revealed that Salford had finished in the lowest place for Super League teams in the IMG gradings.

 In November, financial issues caused Salford to request an advancement on their central funding for the 2025 Super League season, which was granted by a ballot of the other Super League clubs.
 Salford's financial issues continued through the off season.
-In January, three weeks before the start if the season, the RFL ordered a player sale at the club, reducing their sustainability cap to £1.2 million.
+In January, three weeks before the start of the season, the RFL ordered a player sale at the club, reducing their sustainability cap to £1.2 million.

 On 7 February 2025, Salford were bought out by a consortium led by businessman Dario Berta.
 In their first Super League fixture of the year against St Helens at the Totally Wicked Stadium, as a result of salary cap restrictions, Salford controversially fielded a squad of only 16 players, with only three senior squad members - Joe Bullock, Tiaki Chan and Ben Hellewell - present as substitutes, the remainder filled with Salford's reserves.
 The match, which aired on BBC Two, ended 0-82, the highest Super League winning margin since Salford were beaten 12-92 by the Bradford Bulls in June 2000.
 A compliance investigation was launched by the RFL on the Monday following the game.

 Salford's salary cap was initially lifted after the consortium provided adequate evidence for the club's future finances being sustainable, however failure to pay staff in February lead to the 1.2 million salary cap being reimposed on 5 March.
 Salford again failed to pay staff in March.

 By the end of April 2025 six established first-team players had left the club as a direct consequence, namely, club-captain Kallum Watkins, Brad Singleton, Marc Sneyd, Chris Atkin, Deon Cross and Tim Lafai, with other first-team players Sam Davis, Nene Macdonald and Joe Bullock going out on loan.
 Come May, their Chief Exclusive, Chris Irwin, had resigned.